Eyes-Free Exercise Technologies

 The majority of my research is part of Computing for Healthy Living and Learning (CHILL) Lab and the MobileAccessibility Project, enabling the blind, low-vision, and deaf-blind to have novel technologies through the use of mainstream mobile devices.
 My most up to date interest is to make accessible exercise technologies for people who are blind or low vision.

 I designed and developed Eyes-Free Yoga on the Microsoft Kinect.
 It emulates a yoga instructor, teaches six yoga poses, and provides custom auditory-only feedback.
 After a player is guided into the pose by the game, they receive the custom feedback to improve their pose.
 I collaborated with ten yoga instructors through the design, development, and evaluation.
 I ran a study with 16 people who are blind or low vision.
-I will be presenting this at the Grace Hopper Conference and ASSETS 2013.
-I will also be conducting a demonstration at ASSETS 2013.
+I presented this at the Grace Hopper Conference and ASSETS 2013.
+I also conducted a demonstration at ASSETS 2013.

 Previous Research Projects

 MinEMail: SMS Alert System for Managing Critical Emails

 I worked with Joshua Hailpern in the Social Computing Research Group at HP Labs on the design and implementation of an SMS notification system of critical emails that might have been missed or forgotten.
 We motivated our project with a 777 person survey learning about SMS and email within enterprise.
 We followed with an experience sampling study of over 3000 emails to determine what makes a message critical, and when and how the email would be addressed.
 We used this information to develop MinEMail, which was evaluated over a 2 week ecologically valid study within enterprise.
 I will be presenting this at CHI 2014.

 PVT Touch for Mobile Devices